nairdur/going_out/README.md

 **Data Cleaning:**

-Data was preprocessed to combine data and time fields for outage start and restoration times. **is this a datetime var prior to this?**
+Data was preprocessed to combine data and time fields for outage start and restoration times.

 **Exploratory Analysis:**